ARMmbed/example-deployment-soap-dispenser/README.md

 Before you can use the firmware you need authentication keys for the network.
 For this you need your device EUI.
 To find the EUI:

 1. Flash this application on an xDot.
-1. Inspect the serial logs, and look for a line that starts with `[INFO] device ID/EUI`.
+1. Inspect the serial logs, and look for a line that starts with '[INFO] device ID/EUI' and '[INFO] network KEY'.

 Next, provision the device in the LoRa bridge:

 1. Go to the [LORIOT bridge](http://apm-lora-eu2.cloudapp.net:5101).
 1. Click *Create new device*.
-1. Fill in the Device EUI and an mbed Device Connector certificate.
+1. Fill in the device ID/EUI and an mbed Device Connector certificate.
-1. On the 'Set your LoRa Keys' page, under 'Over the Air activation', copy the `APP_KEY`.
+1. Navigate to LORIOT.io->Applications/HPE/Devices/ImportOTAA
-1. Enter the `APP_KEY` in `main.cpp` as the value for `network_key`.
+1. Copy device ID/EUI and network KEY into DevEUI and APPKEY respectively.

 Build and flash your application, the device now joins the network.

-Next, set up LWM2M rules for the device.
+Next, set up LWM2M rules for the device.EUI

 **Resources**